apache/incubator-brooklyn/brooklyn/README.md

 ### To Build

-The code can be built with a:
+This is the uber-repo.
+To build the product, ensure that the other `brooklyn-*` projects are checked out, currently as *siblings* to this directory (but with a notion to make them submodules), and then:

     mvn clean install

-This creates a build in `usage/dist/target/brooklyn-dist`.
+This creates a build in `brooklyn-dist/usage/dist/target/brooklyn-dist`.
 Run with `bin/brooklyn launch`.

 The **[developer guide](https://brooklyn.apache.org/v/latest/dev/)**
 has more information about the source code.